 Notes: These are derived from the coefficient estimates of an earnings equation.
+Source: Own calculations based on Central Statistical Office data

 The size of the firm, earnings and the returns to education are also related.
 Returns to education are steeper for those in smaller firms (with less than five employees) below A-levels than for larger firms but this reverses at higher levels of education - bigger firms are more likely to pay relatively more to those with post-secondary education compared to small firms.
 This suggests that the skills associated with post-secondary education are in particular demand for larger firms.